pingcap/tispark/docs/design/2022-03-21-delete-support.md

 It also does not work to modify the configuration at runtime for the catalog is cached.
 We can't change the `showRowId` without clearing the cache, which will affect the performance of TiSpark.

 Considering each SQL requires loadTable, we can manually call method copyTableWithRowId when loadTable.
-This won't affect other SQL and needn't to clear the cache.
-Then, need to specify when to call copyTableWithRowId.
+This won't affect other SQL and needn't clear the cache.
+Then, specify when to call copyTableWithRowId.
 Here are two ways
 - Use Spark SQL: The hint is a good choice for SQL, but Spark doesn't provide the extension of hint.
 - Use Read API: Add option `（"tidbRowId","true"）`in Read API.